reallyfancy/reallyfancy.github.io/README.md

 When I'm not doing anything to do with games I like making music, cooking and visiting theme parks.

-## Selected work
+## Work

-This is a selection of projects from the last few years.
+This is a small selection of projects from the last few years.
 I've worked on a lot of things!
 Contact me for more details or full career history.

 ### Games